The chilling true story behind murder drama White House Farm, which is now on Netflix

-The case has been brought back into the public eye as ITV is currently showing a dramatised version of the story.
+The case has been brought back into the public eye as ITV created a dramatised version of the story, which has also been added to Netflix.
 Police first believed the murders had been committed by the daughter of the family and she had committed suicide.
 But here is the full story of the real events which inspired the drama.

 The White House Farm murders took place in 1985

 During the night of the 6th August 1985, June and Neville Bamber were shot dead in the farmhouse, White House Farm.
 Also found dead was their adopted daughter Sheila and her six-year-old twin sons, Daniel and Nicholas Caffell.
 The only survivor in the immediate family was Jeremy Bamber, the then 24-year-old adoptive son of June and Neville.

 All family members had been shot in a number of different rooms around the White House Farm home.
 Nevill, 61, had been beaten and shot eight times, four of which were in the head, in the kitchen.
 His wife June, also 61, was found with seven bullets in different places throughout her body, in the main bedroom.

 Her daughter Sheila – Bamber’s sister – had been shot in the same bedroom.
 The children had both been killed in bed while they slept.

 It was Jeremy Bamber who called the police to White House Farm